gabieller/pokemon-project/README.md

 # <div align="center"> Pokedex React App</div>

 <img src="src/assets/pokedex.png"/>

-<p align="center">This is a sample React application that connects to the PokeAPI using Vite as a build tool, TypeScript for type checking, Material UI for styling, and Styled Components for additional styling options.</p>
+<p align="center">This is a sample React application that connects to the PokeAPI using Vite as a build tool, TypeScript for type checking, Material UI Styled Components for styling.</p>

 ## 🛠️ Technologies